 The Inside-Out Prison Exchange Program

 Inside-Out is a national educational program that brings college courses—and college students—into prisons for discussion-based classes in a collaborative and inclusive environment.
 I participated first as a student and then as a co-facilitator in literature, sociology, and geography courses.
 I also served on the Inside-Out National Steering Committee; co-edited a student literary publication; co-founded a post-release discussion group and a “book club” at a juvenile detention facility; co-founded the University of Oregon’s student alumni group; and served as a founding member of the Think Tank at Oregon State Penitentiary.
 I was featured in documentary project “Inside Looking Out” and in Oregon Quarterly article “Building Inside-Out.”
-I am a member of the Oregon State Penitentiary's Another Chance at Education (ACE) group, and am the organizer for a fall 2015 Oregon-wide Inside-Out instructor conference to expand and improve the program statewide.
+I am the Program Coordinator for the UO's Prison Education Program.

 I implemented a website re-design and content overhaul for Idilluc Design.
 This small business creates beautifully crafted homes in the Los Angeles area.